AllMightySauron/homebride-solaxcloud-api/README.md

 - [x] Enable support for "pure" Home App accessories (power meters will be exposed as Ambient Light sensors)
 - [x] Add "smooth" accessories for power meters (compensating for sporadic scenarios like cloud a passing)
 - [x] Support for multiple inverters
-- [ ] Accessories for battery state and consumptions (work in progress)
+- [x] Accessories for battery state and consumptions